BCiucka/FaceDetection/README.md

 3. View the results: The detected faces will be highlighted in the output images saved in the `output_images` directory.

-## Contributing

-Contributions to the face detection application are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
-For major changes, please open an issue first to discuss the proposed changes.

 ## License